 Best Hang On Back Filter – Aqua Clear Fish Tank Filter

 Hang on back filters or HOB filters are pretty much the industry standard and the Aqua Clear has been a leading model for years now.
 It’s not hard to see why.

-It boasts an impressive filtration media capacity which exceeds other comparable filters by up to 7 times!
+It boasts an impressive filtration media capacity that exceeds other comparable filters by up to 7 times!
 Foam, activated carbon, and ceramic rings are included for effective multistage filtration but the simple and open design allows all media to be interchangeable to suit the user’s preference.

-It is straight forward to service compared to some other HOB filters as you can easily remove the media without having to disassemble it or even remove it from the back of the tank.
+It is straightforward to service compared to some other HOB filters as you can easily remove the media without having to disassemble it or even remove it from the back of the tank.

 The product is virtually silent when in use and energy-efficient for a low running cost.
 This versatile filter comes in several sizes, meeting the needs of almost any aquarium out there.
 Good for fresh or saltwater.